 Our holistic approach, providing both great software and industry leadership, delivers Inera’s customers and partners unparalleled results.

-Before founding Inera, Ms. Golfman was Director of Commercial Product Development for Kurzweil Computer Products, a division of Xerox, where she managed the design and development of commercial OCR products for Windows, Macintosh, and Unix.
-Prior to this, Ms. Golfman held software development positions at Wang Laboratories, Linkware, Codex Corporation, and Prime Computer.
+Irina Golfman founded Inera in 1992.
+Ms. Golfman is responsible for strategic planning at Inera, and also leads the product team for Inera’s new Edifix web service.
+Before founding Inera, Ms. Golfman was Director of Commercial Product Development for Kurzweil Computer Products, a division of Xerox.
+In that role, she managed the design and development of commercial optical character recognition products for Macintosh, Windows, and Unix.

 Elizabeth Blake joined Inera in 2002.
 Before joining Inera, Ms. Blake was a Manuscript Editor at the New England Journal of Medicine, as well as a member of NEJM’s Electronic Editing Task Force, which focused on the journal’s transition from a paper to an electronic workflow.
 Prior to this, she was a Copyeditor and then the Managing Editor of Neuron, the neuroscience journal published by Cell Press.
 During her time at Cell Press, Ms. Blake was one of the original beta testers of eXtyles.